ToolShedTested

 Pros

-• Complete kit at $59 includes blade set and carrying case -- zero extra cost
+• Complete kit includes blade set and carrying case -- zero extra cost

-• 7-amp corded motor matches Bosch output at $30 less
+• 7-amp corded motor matches Bosch output for less

 • 4 orbital settings cover wood, metal, and plastic cutting modes